saeyslab/ViVAE_old/README.md

 Consult [this tutorial](https://www.tensorflow.org/install/pip#cpu) in case of TensorFlow installation problems.

-### Verification
+### GPU verification

-To verify correct installation of TensorFlow, activate the environment and run the following line:
+To verify whether TensorFlow can use GPU acceleraction, activate the environment and run the following line:

 ```
 python -c "import tensorflow as tf; print(tf.config.list_physical_devices('GPU'))"